HC Galychanka: 2016–2017

 In season 2016/2017 the second coach became Angela Savchenko, who played for Galychanka in 2005–2008 and 2009–2010.
 Coaching tandem Stefan-Savchenko – the only female in the Ukrainian Superleague.

 Also in the offseason team strengthened students of LSCFC: Alexandra Zholobovych, Tatiana Poliak, Tatiana Cherep, Juliana Bratkovska and Natalia Kotsab'yuk.
-From Uzhgorod HC Karpaty Uzhgorod returned Olena Kosik.
+From Uzhhorod HC Karpaty Uzhhorod returned Olena Kosik.
 In season 2016/2017 was the second coach Angela Savchenko, who in 2005–2008 and 2009–2010, played for Galychanka.
 Coaching tandem Stefan–Savchenko – the only female in the Ukrainian Super League.
 In this season, in addition to Ukrainian Superleague team participate in the EHF Cup, the Baltic League and Ukrainian Handball Cup.

 28 August 2016, in Kherson was played first Ukrainian Handball Supercup.
 Having won a HC Dnepryanka Kherson with a score of 23:44 (12:20) Galychanka becomes the owner of the first Ukrainian Supercup.
 Also the best Supercup player considered Galychanka player Maryna Konovalova.